 Every year that we do this there is always one person, and usually more than one person, that surprises me with what they have on their list.
 Going through this exercise has had many benefits to our family.
 For one, it’s been a great way for each of us to get to know each other a little better.
 Goals and accomplishments, and even memories and wishes, aren’t exactly everyday conversation so this gives us the opportunity to discuss something a little more meaningful than we typically would.
 Also, hearing from my kids on what their top goals, memories, accomplishments and wishes are sometimes gives a little feedback to know what we may have done right as parents over the past year and where we can focus our efforts to help them achieve their goals in the coming year.

-In addition to the benefits this tradition offers in the here and now, I can’t wait to pull all of these lists out in 10 or 20 years.
+In addition to the benefits this New Year’s Eve family tradition offers in the here and now, I can’t wait to pull all of these lists out in 10 or 20 years (or you can record them in your family memories journal detailed in this post).
 I can see us all together at a future holiday going over these lists, getting a little glimpse back at who we were, what was important to us then, and reminders of forgotten memories.

 Now I’m off to complete my list!
 Happy New Year to you and your family.